-Our engineers, designers and installers are available to consult with you to plan and execute successful UV CIPP liner installations of any size.
+Our engineers, designers, sales team and installers are available to consult with you to plan and execute successful UV CIPP liner installations of any size.
 Please call our office at 605-558-1020 to speak with our sales and support team or, if time allows, feel free to send us an inquiry via our website.

 I have an opportunity to bid on a large UV project.
 Can Omega help me figure this out?

 Our experienced team is ready to provide contracting experience to increase your new business opportunity.
 Please call our office at 605-558-1020 to speak with our sales and support team.